kareiva/micromodem-pcb/README.md

 * Tested with 3.3V MicroModem's [SimpleSerial](https://github.com/markqvist/MicroAPRS/raw/master/precompiled/microaprs-3v-ss-latest.hex) and [KISS](https://github.com/markqvist/MicroModemGP/raw/master/precompiled/MicroModemGP-3v-kiss.hex) firmware.
 * Assuming that RST, XTAL, SPI pins, the CH340 and the rest of stuff is on the Nano already
 * Wiring is done for 3.3V, so make sure to use the 3.3V MicroModem hex (see above).

-## How to use

-Upload the MicroModem KISS firmware to the Arduino Nano:

-    avrdude -p m328p -c arduino -P /dev/ttyUSB0 -b 115200 -U flash:w:MicroAPRS.hex

-Then plug the Arduino Nano into your [APRSDroid](https://aprsdroid.org/) and select TNC (KISS) mode over USB.
-Set baud rate to 9600.

-## Cables

-For non USB-C Nano, a USB-C male to USB-A female adapter is required for recent Android smartphones.

-Connect to Baofeng radio over this cable: https://a.aliexpress.com/_mNhKQOm

-Pinout: GND-Blue, PTT-Yellow, IN-Green, OUT-Red

 ## TODO